 - Your responsibility as a student or an employee

-	You should know how information is protected and what procedures apply, for example that video clips or photos of others must not be posted online without their consent, and that personal ID numbers must not be sent unencrypted by e-mail.
+You should know how information is protected and what procedures apply, for example that video clips or photos of others must not, without some consideration, be posted online without their consent, and that personal ID numbers must not be sent unencrypted by e-mail.

 If personal data have fallen into the wrong hands, for example if equipment or documents have been lost or stolen or personal data have been posted online by mistake, report it!

 All employees with leadership responsibility (leaders, supervisors, project managers etc.) shall ensure that there are procedures in place to facilitate proper processing of personal data in their area of responsibility.
 They shall also ensure that necessary training is provided.

 Your place of study or work shall have procedures, systems and training for the processing of personal data.
 They also have overall responsibility for proper use of personal data in, for example, student assignments, research and administrative contexts.

 - Your rights